carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 ```

-Group indicators, used to define related sets of elements, treated as tags:
+**Group indicators**, used to define related sets of elements, treated as tags:

 - Group name
 - attributeGroup name